eonfluxor/flask/README.md

 **Supported Swift Versions:** Swift 4.0

+*This is a pre-relase.
+The code is stable but documentation is wip.*

 # What is Flask?
 Flask is a multiplatform **[ iOS | OSX | tvOS ]** implementation of the unidirectional data flow architecture in Swift.
 Flask offers a *friendly API* and a robust feature set.